 Defective products can cause serious injuries and damages and we want to make certain that you are fully compensated.
 If you sustained a injury due to a defective product, you may be able to recover damages such as medical bills, lost wages, lost future earnings, pain and suffering, and under some circumstances you may be able to recover punitive damages.

 There are a few common defenses used in product liability cases.
 A defendant may try to show that a defective product did not actually cause the plaintiff’s injuries, the plaintiff was not using the product for its intended purpose or was not using it in a reasonably foreseeable manner, or that the statute of limitations has run.
-Contact The Law Offices of Eugene G. Bruno to discuss the facts of your case and the extent of your injuries and damages.
+Contact The Eugene Bruno & Associates to discuss the facts of your case and the extent of your injuries and damages.
 Our product liability team has the experience and the drive to see that product designers, manufacturers, and sellers are held accountable for defective products and that our clients are compensated for their injuries.